Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Discussion

 \subsection{Entanglement vs. Kuhn scale as targets for KG models}

 Typically, the KG model is mapped to experiments~\cite{kremer1990dynamics,kroeger2004simple} or simulations of more microscopic models~\cite{takahashi2017} on the entanglement scale.
-Inspections of the formulas in Sec.~\ref{sec:predicting} suggests, that one can hope to reproduce the large scale dynamics by matching the number of entanglements, $Z$, between target and model system and by identifying the tube diameter, $d_T$, as the unit of spatial distance as well as the entanglement time, $\tau_e$, as the unit of time.
+The mini-review in Sec.~\ref{sec:KuhnScale} explains in some more detail the statement from the Introduction, that one can hope to reproduce the large scale dynamics of a target system by carrying out KG simulation with chains of an appropriate effective length, $Z=L/L_e$, and then converting the results by identifying the tube diameter, $d_T$, as the unit of spatial distance as well as the entanglement time, $\tau_e$, as the unit of time.
 Conceptually, this is what universality is all about and not different from using experimental data for PDMS to predict universal aspects of the behavior of, say, amorphous polystyrene.

-As illustrated by Fig.~\ref{fig:speedupKG}, it is tempting to use the additional stiffness parameter \cite{faller2000local} to reduce the CPU time required to reach the entanglement scale~\cite{faller2001chain,halverson2011molecular}.
-But how far up the scales can one safely the push characteristic features of the KG model like the well-defined, almost inextensible contour length and the almost fully excluded molecular volume?
+Since in this view there is nothing special about the original KG model, one can apply the same logic to any other member of the family of KG models we are considering here.
+As illustrated by Fig.~\ref{fig:speedupKG}, it is indeed tempting to use the additional stiffness parameter \cite{faller2000local} to reduce the CPU time required to reach the entanglement scale~\cite{faller2001chain,halverson2011molecular}.
+But how far up the scales can one safely push the characteristic features of the KG model like the well-defined, almost inextensible contour length and the almost fully excluded molecular volume?
 These features are adequate for a description on the Kuhn scale, but not for a generic model of loosely entangled chains at the entanglement scale.

 Targeting the Kuhn scale, as we advocate here, provides a simple physical motivation for the choice of the stiffness parameter and should help to reduce ``gaps'' \cite{takahashi2017} relative to predictions of more microscopic models for the local behavior.
-Since $\beta\kappa>0$ for most Kuhn matched KG models of commodity polymers, they are {\em more} efficient than the original KG model in reaching the entanglement scale, even though by targeting the Kuhn scale the models are nominally more microscopic.
+Importantly, Kuhn scale-mapped KG models are in most cases computationally {\em more} efficient than the original KG model in reaching the entanglement scale, even though, by targeting the Kuhn scale, they are nominally more microscopic.The reason is that $\kappa>0$ for most Kuhn scale-mapped KG models of commodity polymers, while the original KG model maps on the intrinsically most flexible polymer species.
 Typical speedups are of the order of 4, in the case of polycarbonate they reach a factor of 30 (Fig.~\ref{fig:speedupKG}).